 The Formula Editor has the following options:

 Data group: the module to select a table from.
 Only those modules installed on your system and you have rights to appear.
 Choose "All" to select any tables for the formula, regardless of module.
+This item is disabled when you edit an existing formula.

 Table: the table the formula appears in.
 This is normally filled in automatically after you've entered the formula, but you can change it if necessary.
+This item is disabled when you edit an existing formula; if you need to store the formula in a different table, you have to delete the formula and recreate it in the correct table.

 Name: the name to give the formula, such as "Commission Amount."